joshua-poon/poonos/_posts/life/2022-6-29-primary-school.md

 - electronics day
     - never owned electronics but played on my iPad
 - iPad games
-    - Minecraft, Subway Surfers and Chinese Writer were the only games I played
+    - Minecraft, Subway Surfers and Chinese Writer were some games I played

 ![Four Square](/assets/nostalgia/four_square.webp){:width="500"}

 Technology
 - 3D printers, which were stolen one night, and the police came the morning after